leonardoborges/octopress/source/_posts/2016-01-02-so-long-2015-year-highlights.markdown

 In case you don't know one of my hobbies is weightlifting.
 Names such as Clean, Clean & Jerk, Snatches and Deadlifts are common in my day to day and 2015 has been a super year for my strength goals.
 In particular I've reached **120kg** for my Squats and **140kg** for my deadlifts which are my all time goals.
 For a bit of perspective I currently weigh **69kg**.

 These numbers are **good** but they are not elite level.
-However what makes them impressive - for me anyway - is that four years ago I injured my lowerback and was diagnosed with Level 1 spondylolisthesis.
+However what makes them impressive - for me anyway - is that four years ago I injured my lower back and was diagnosed with Level 1 spondylolisthesis.
 My doctor at the time told me I wouldn't be able to lift anymore and I was extremely down for quite a while.
 It wasn't until I switched doctors and dedicated 100% to having proper form that I was able to reach a whole new strength level.

 These results make me extremely happy.
 In case you're into this sort of thing you can check a [short video of my best lifts here](https://www.youtube.com/watch?v=6OhYvZqPuTM).